hwdsl2/setup-ipsec-vpn/README.md

 First, prepare your Linux server\* with an install of Ubuntu, Debian or CentOS.

+Make sure, **ports 500 and 4500** are open for UDP by the firewall on your server.

 Use this one-liner to set up an IPsec VPN server:

 ```bash